 “Freedom and the Value of Games,” Canadian Journal of Philosophy, 2018

-“Agency, Moral and Aesthetic” (work in progress)
+“Agency, Moral and Aesthetic” (work in progress–draft available on request)

 Philosophers who study agency typically aim to develop theories that are well suited to understanding and vindicating moral rights and duties.
 Such theories often treat moral responsibility and autonomy as the main course of human life while regarding aesthetic experience as, at best, the after-dinner cocktail.
 In an essay that I will draft this year, I will argue that philosophers must develop less comprehensively moralized theories of agency in order to account for the richness of everyday human experiences of what is interesting, fun, cool, or beautiful: admiring a new acquaintance’s sense of fashion, cooking a stew, playing a game, or appreciating a bit of graffiti.
 I do not argue that all theories of agency and personhood should be grounded in aesthetic experience; rather, we should adopt a more pluralistic view of agency.
 Theories that aim primarily to account for moral responsibility might better explain actions arising from duty, but theories aimed at understanding aesthetic experience can better account for fun and creativity.

-“Freedom beyond Choice” (work in progress)
+“Freedom beyond Choice” (work in progress–draft available on request)

 In this essay, I argue against the widely held liberal view that I have all of the freedom that I could want if I am able to effectively exercise my autonomous choice and act in accordance with my choices.
 I contend that spontaneous freedom is a further sort of politically worthwhile freedom that requires more than the freedom of choice and that I might lack even when I can effectively exercise my autonomous choice and act in accordance with it.
 Particularly, I argue that when the choices that I make are predictable to other agents who have the opportunity to influence my choices, my ability to experience spontaneous freedom is threatened.
 This conclusion suggests that “big data” that enables governments or corporations to accurately predict the behavior of consumers or citizens can threaten our freedom, even when it does not prevent us from making our own choices.